epcgrs/100daysofcode/readme.md

 4. [🟣 Nostr chat app](https://github.com/epcgrs/100daysofcode/tree/main/4): a simple and insecure* (see the 4/readme.md) chat app who uses NOSTR relay protocols to send and receive messages.
 It is built using Vite and is designed to be simple and easy to use.

 5. [✊🏽✋🏽✌🏽 Jokenpô](https://github.com/epcgrs/100daysofcode/tree/main/5): A rock paper scissors game built with Python.

+6. [⚡ Pay for a joke](https://github.com/epcgrs/100daysofcode/tree/main/6): a simple bitcoin lightning payments for a random joke.